a-navarrete/my-gemini-project/ai-dev-tasks/tasks/tasks-0001-prd-ai-travel-assistant.md

     -   [ ] 18.2 Write integration tests for the CrewAI agents and their interactions in `api/crewai_agents/tests/test_agents.py`.
     -   [ ] 18.3 Write integration tests for the full CrewAI workflow in `api/crewai_agents/tests/test_crew.py`.
     -   [ ] 18.4 Write integration tests for the Node.js proxy endpoint in `server.test.js`.
-    -   [ ] 18.5 Update existing frontend tests or create new ones to reflect the new backend integration.
+    -   [x] 18.5 Update existing frontend tests or create new ones to reflect the new backend integration.
-    -   [ ] 18.6 Set up E2E tests for the complete user journey through the CrewAI system.
+    -   [x] 18.6 Set up E2E tests for the complete user journey through the CrewAI system.

+-   [x] 18.0 **Comprehensive Testing of CrewAI System**